 How to use eduroam

 To use eduroam you must first set up your computer/device.
-The best way is to install the eduroam CAT tool, just visit http://cat.eduroam.org and follow the guides or scan:
+The best way is to install the eduroam CAT tool, just visit http://cat.eduroam.org and follow the guides

 If your device isn’t online, download the cat tool and put it on a flash drive, visit IT or an LRC to use the CAT installer flash drive, or follow the manual instructions below.
 About eduroam